 - Average price to insure: $2,998

 The Ram pickup (formerly the Dodge Ram) was yet another popular pickup truck with a high rate of involvement in fatal crashes.
-However, the Ram was the vehicle least likely overall to kill its occupants — only 0.43 Ram occupants were killed per crash.
+However, Ram occupants were the least likely overall to be killed in a crash — only 0.43 Ram occupants were killed per crash.

 The 2001 model year of the Ram tended to be involved in the most fatal crashes during our study period.
 As many as 416,2001 Ram pickups were involved in fatal crashes.